comet-azure/ApiCaller/README-EN.md

 # 4. Functions
 ### Weather Page
-- Shows your location(South Korea Only)
+- Shows your current location(South Korea Only)
 - Shows current weather of your location with an icon
 - Shows current temperature, wind speed, wind direction of your location
 - Shows current weather of major cities of Korea
 - Shows sunrise and sunset time of your location

+### Map Page
+- Shows your current location(South Korea Only)
+- Can change map view to satelite view
+- Can magnify and minimize the map